Scheduled MonumentsWalesOffa's Dyke: Brymbo Hill Section

 What is Offa's Dyke: Brymbo Hill Section?

-Offa's Dyke: Brymbo Hill Section is a linear earthwork forming part of the great defensive frontier constructed in the late eighth century under the direction of King Offa of Mercia.
+Offa's Dyke: Brymbo Hill Section is a linear earthwork forming part of the eighth-century frontier boundary between the Anglo-Saxon kingdom of Mercia and Welsh territories.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE109.

 What period does Offa's Dyke: Brymbo Hill Section date from?

 Offa's Dyke: Brymbo Hill Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Brymbo Hill Section?